-Jimmie Durham, born 1940 in the United States; lives and works in Berlin.
+Jimmie Durham, born 1940 in the United States; lives and works in Berlin, Germany.

 LABINAC is a design studio founded in 2018 by artists Maria Thereza Alves and Jimmie Durham with Kai-Morten Vollmer.
 Individually, Maria Thereza Alves and Jimmie Durham are both widely-celebrated artists whose solo careers have spanned more than four decades.
 Alves’ practice is rooted in research, advocacy and collaboration; her projects and installations take up questions around language, colonialism, and site-specificity.
 Alves was the recipient of The New School’s 2016-2018 Vera List Center Prize for Art and Politics.